 Ink: Chocolate Chip, Pumpkin Pie, Old Olive, Bashful Blue

-Cardstock: Chocolate Chip, Bashful Blue, Old Olive
+Cardstock: Chocolate Chip, Bashful Blue, Old Olive, Whisper White

 Other: Large Oval Punch, Small Oval Punch, Scallop Edge Punch, 5/16" Jumbo Brads, Chocolate Chip Stampin' Write Marker, Right on Track Standard Wheel